bigsmoke/sapienshabitat/pages/laurelin-her-humanure/page.md

 # Lau her humanure

 Laurelin poops.
-She does so quite regularly, which is a sign of health.
+She does so quite regularly—a sign of health.
 That must be why she thought it a waste to just throw all that hearty poop away, as if it wasn't worth a thing.
 Enter her homemade composting toilet, where all that treasure is collected, in a rather substantial bucket.

 ![Here, you can see the frame with the bucket, but, as of then (in November 2017), without a s\*\*thole.](Ponte_de_Pedra_2017-11-14_Compost_toilet_frame.jpg){.text-width width="4032" height="3024"}

-A composting toilet is a natural signpost on her journey of becoming full-fledged permaculture hippies.
-How else would they ever get close to closing the nutrient cycle?
+A composting toilet is a natural signpost on her journey of becoming full-fledged permaculture hippie.
+How else would she ever get close to closing the nutrient cycle?
 There's only so much shit you can do to keep your outputs from exceeding your inputs.
-If you keep flushing your outputs into the ocean, your soil won't thank you, and neither will this grumpy marine biologist; all that nitrogen shit can cause havoc—like algal blooms—downstream.
+If you keep flushing your outputs into the ocean, your soil won't thank you, and neither will this grumpy marine biologist; all that nitrogen will wreak havoc (like algal blooms) all the way downstream, via estuaries, in the sea.

 <?project-insert?>

 ## Keep your nitrogen near

-We live in nitrogen-flooded times, since the availability of cheap artifical fertilizers revolutionized agriculture around a half-century ago.
+We've been living in nitrogen-flooded times, since the availability of cheap artifical fertilizers revolutionized agriculture around a half-century ago.
 One of the casualties of this revolution have been the quality of our surface water.
 Ground water quality has also been affected.

-This is not their main concern.
+This is not Laurelin and my mother their main concern.
 Their main house is connected to a sceptic tank, not to the sewer.
 And although it's a shit, old sceptic tank ([contrary to what they were told](/deceit-or-disinterest/) when Annemarie bought the property), that does mean that their outputs don't end up somewhere downstream.

 But, I am ranting.
 They're not about to start using artificial fertilizers.
 Their main priority is keeping nutrients _in_ their system, not so much to keep these nutrients out of other systems.